rivas-lab/Smiles2Dock/README.md

 ### Preparing the PDB File

 2. To obtain the PDB file from AlphaFold, go to the AlphaFold website and click on copy link on the PDB file button.
-Then, navigate to the proteins folder in Sherlock and run:
+Then, navigate to the proteins folder and run:
 ```bash
 wget https://alphafold.ebi.ac.uk/entry/O14791 (your file name instead)
 mv {alpha fold name - should start by AF.pdb} {name of your protein.pdb}